 Add an experience of traditional lifestyles, art and culture to your journey

-A visit to BC’s coast is not complete without an experience of Aboriginal culture.
-From a visit to the Bill Reid Gallery of Northwest Coast Art (Vancouver) to the crafts, dancing and carvers of Haida Gwaii, all along the way you will find opportunities to experience Aboriginal Culture.
+A visit to BC’s coast is not complete without an experience of Indigenous culture.
+From a visit to the Bill Reid Gallery of Northwest Coast Art (Vancouver) to the crafts, dancing and carvers of Haida Gwaii, all along the way you will find opportunities to experience Indigenous Culture.
 There are opportunities to learn about traditional knowledge of the natural world and traditional ways of life.

 We know that you will wish to respect the land and traditions of First Nations’ peoples.
 Before you go, we suggest that you read our Travel in First Nations’ Traditional Territories.